G4B3R-mini/Block/README.md

 # Currently Under Development

 ## Not Implemented

 - [ ] Account (no sync yet)
 - [ ] Synced Tabs (no access yet)
 - [ ] Pocket (does anyone even use this, no future plans to implement)
+- [ ] consider making crash reporting in beta builds enabled and unselectable so cant be disabled, add description "crash reporting is required in beta builds, this is a big help for fixing errors.
+  This can be disabled in normal builds" might be bad idea though

 ## Pending Launch